 All golf courses in Northern Ireland have been ordered to close immediately by the Golfing Union of Ireland.

-The sport's governing body have maintained throughout the early stages of the outbreak that they are following advice from government and healthcare officials and so, in line with the Prime Minister's announcement on Monday evening, clubs have been ordered to shut all facilities.
+The sport's governing body has maintained throughout the early stages of the outbreak that it is following advice from government and healthcare officials and so, in line with the Prime Minister's announcement on Monday evening, clubs have been ordered to shut all facilities.

 The same order to close has also been issued by the Golfing Unions in England, Scotland and Wales.

-Many clubs across the country had already taken matters into their own hands and closed courses in the immediate aftermath of the UK government's 'stay at home' announcement.
+Many clubs across the country, from Ardglass to Omagh, had already taken matters into their own hands and closed courses in the immediate aftermath of the UK Government's 'stay at home' announcement.

-The GUI statement, which was released at 11am yesterday morning, added that they are consulting with industry partners over any support available for clubs.
+The GUI statement, released on Tuesday morning at 11am, added that it is consulting with industry partners over any support available for clubs.

 As with businesses across many sectors, clubs will suffer a huge financial hit due to the loss of green fees, bar takings and other incomes during the course of the pause in play.